 Evil Laugh: Paradox, obviously.
 Some of his laughs make him sound like he's channeling Hiruma right there.

 Evil Makeover: Paradox has the ability to turn the stolen monsters into "Sin" monsters.

 Expy: Paradox gives Dark Mk vibes during the climax of the duel when he fuses with Sin Truth Dragon and makes distorted faces.

-Fish Out of Temporal Water: Yusei ends up in Jaden's time first, then both of them eventually wind up in Yugi's time.
-Jaden gushes at Yusei's Duel Runner, and later on both Jaden and Yugi are amazed at Yusei's Synchro Summon.
+Fish out of Temporal Water: Yusei ends up in Judai's time first, then both of them eventually wind up in Yugi's time.
+Judai gushes at Yusei's D-Wheel, and later on both Judai and Yugi are amazed at Yusei's Synchro Summon.

 Fusion Dance: Paradox with Sin Truth Dragon, after Sin Paradox Dragon is destroyed.

 Heroic BSOD: Yugi goes through one after he realizes that Grampa Moto is dead.
 Hence the Pharaoh taking over for the duration of the duel.

 Yusei himself has a pretty bad one that pushes him to the brink of surrender, coaxed back only by Yugi and Judai, it may or may not have to do with him seen struggling to be on the other side of Stardust from the 5D's openings.

 Hoist by His Own Petard: To use his Sin cards, he ends up using Sin World, which will kill a player should their Life Points drop to 0.
 In the end, he's the one killed by it when Yugi, Judai and Yusei unleash their final attack.

 Idiot Ball: Although he was never called on it, Paradox made a number of amateurish mistakes throughout the duel.